MicrosoftDocs/bot-docs/articles/nodejs/backchannel.md

 # Use the backchannel mechanism

 [!include[Introduction to backchannel mechanism](~/includes/snippet-backchannel.md)]
-This article describes how to use the backchannel mechanism with the
-<a href="https://github.com/Microsoft/BotFramework-WebChat" target="_blank">open source web (chat) control</a> and Node.js.

 ## Walk through

-The open source web (chat) control accesses the Direct Line API by using a JavaScript class called <a href="https://github.com/microsoft/botframework-DirectLinejs" target="_blank">DirectLineJS</a>.
+The open source web chat control accesses the Direct Line API by using a JavaScript class called <a href="https://github.com/microsoft/botframework-DirectLinejs" target="_blank">DirectLineJS</a>.
 The control can either create its own instance of Direct Line, or it can share one with the hosting page.
 If the control shares an instance of Direct Line with the hosting page, both the control and the page will be capable of sending and receiving activities.
-The following diagram shows the high-level architecture of a website that exposes bot functionality by using the open source web (chat) control and the Direct Line API.
+The following diagram shows the high-level architecture of a website that supports bot functionality by using the open source web (chat) control and the Direct Line API.

 ![Backchannel](~/media/designing-bots/patterns/back-channel.png)